2018 Program Information

 The online application portal opens January 3, 2018.
 Click here to apply!

 Application packets consist of the application, 3-4 short personal statements (these statements are critical in the review process), and a school support statement that is signed by your principal or another appropriate administrator.

 Applications can be submitted online from January through mid-March.
 The support statement can be emailed separately to email@example.com.

 CATALySES: Emerging Pathogens is a partnership program, joining the talents of high school teachers and university research faculty and students.
 For the partnership to be successful with measurable outcomes, teachers must commit to the following:

-- Attend the two-week NIH SEPA CATALySES Institute at UF (June 18 – 30, 2017) and create an Action Proposal, incorporating emerging pathogens research into a classroom-ready unit;
+- Attend the two-week NIH SEPA CATALySES Institute at UF (Summer, 2018) and create an Action Research Proposal, incorporating emerging pathogens research into a classroom-ready unit;

-- Implement Action Proposals in classrooms during fall 2017;
+- Implement Action Research Proposals in classrooms during the 2018/2019 school year;

 - Model and promote learning via authentic science and engineering practices;

 - Provide in-service training to other teachers in school or district where possible;

 - Share progress with CATALySES program participants, coordinators, and evaluators;